-Using an edging tool or a spade, you may want to think about edging your beds.
-This involves cutting off any grass that has overgrown and is now making its way into the borders.
+It’s a good idea to learn how to edge a garden, which is done using an edging tool or a sharp spade.
+This involves cutting any grass or weeds that have overgrown and are now making their way over the borders of the garden beds.
 You may also want to think about doing the same to your paths.
-A tidy path edge looks really good and it will take at least a week or two to grow back.
+A tidy path edge looks really good and it usually takes at least a week or two to grow back.

 With a little bit of work and the determination to stay on top of things, you could tidy your garden up in no time.
 A tidy garden is much more pleasant to work in and look at than an untidy one.
 Why not start making your garden a little tidier today?